Toffoli says requests had to be addressed to PGR and files two news-crimes against Guedes | Policy

 Chamber summons Guedes to explain to the plenary about offshore in a tax haven

 Guedes’ summons by the plenary is the third approved by the Chamber since this Tuesday (5).
 The Labor and Inspection and Control committees approved applications for the same purpose.
 There is still no set date for the minister and the president of the BC to attend the Chamber.
-The Senate Economic Affairs Committee approved invitations to Guedes and to the president of the Central Bank, Roberto Campos Neto.
+The Senate Economic Affairs Committee approved invitations to Guedes and Campos Neto.

 The maintenance of companies abroad, even in tax havens, is not illegal, as long as it is declared to the Internal Revenue Service.
 The opposition’s question concerns a possible conflict of interest in the fact that the minister of economy may benefit from government policies by keeping a company abroad.